 April is Fair Housing Month

-As we celebrate Fair Housing Month, the Ohio Housing Finance Agency is committed to furthering its mission as the state's leader in affordable housing.
-We thank the OHFA Board, our industry partners and our staff for their continued support and service.
+As we recognize Fair Housing Month, the Ohio Housing Finance Agency is committed to furthering its mission as the state's leader in affordable housing.
+We thank the OHFA Board, our industry partners, and our staff for their continued support and service.

-The month of April is a designated time to celebrate the advancements of equal access to housing regardless of race, color, religion, sex, nationality, familial and military status, disability or ancestry.
+April is a designated time to recognize the progress made toward ensuring equal access to housing for all individuals, regardless of race, color, national origin, religion, sex, familial status, or disability.
 Enacted by Congress in 1968, the Fair Housing Act applies to housing and housing related-activities, including the following:

 - Apartment and home rentals